Q: What can I do with an associate degree in healthcare management?

 A: Healthcare managers can be found working in a variety of settings such as local, state, and private hospitals, residential care facilities, or physician’s offices.
 While some healthcare management jobs may require additional training and experience, an online Healthcare Management Associate Degree can help you acquire the fundamental skills to begin your path toward a career in the field.

 Q: What jobs can you get with an associate degree in healthcare management?

 A: After earning a healthcare management degree online, you can prepare to take the next steps toward starting a career in the healthcare industry.
 Many graduates begin in entry-level roles from patient services representatives working in medical offices to nursing home administrators.

 Q: How much can you make with an associate degree in healthcare administration?

 A: The salary for those with a degree in healthcare administration or management can vary depending upon your state, where you work, and your role.
 However, the national average salary for medical office managers was $49,619 according to PayScale.*

-Q: How long does it take to earn an associate degree in healthcare management?
+Q: How long does it take to earn a health care management associate degree?

 A: Traditional associate degree programs can take two years to complete.
-However, Penn Foster's Health Care Management Associates Degree is self-paced, meaning you can work at the speed that best fits your needs.
+Penn Foster's Health Care Management degree online is self-paced, meaning you can work at the speed that best fits your needs.
 On average, students complete the program in 16-24 months.